It Takes A Village - A Parenting Podcast from The National Lottery

 *Please note that this episode discusses the very difficult topic of stillbirth and losing a child – please be mindful of your own mental health and emotional response.

 SANDS provides support in a range of ways, including a helpline, app, online community and a network of regional support groups.
 They also fund research into better understanding the cause of baby deaths, and work with healthcare professionals, trusts and health boards.

 After losing her own baby at 37 weeks, Julie Morrison felt she wasn’t getting the right support.
 After taking some time away with her husband, she set up Baby Loss Retreat, a place where bereaved parents could spend some time to talk about their experience and be supported by counsellors.

 Episode 3 concentrates on the vital importance of looking after your own mental and physical health as a mother, and how you can seek support with this.
 Anna speaks to Leanne Evans, founder of Fit Moms & Kids in Glengormley, Northern and Margaret Logue, Centre Director of the Women’s Centre in Derry.

 You can listen below, or on Spotify, Apple Podcasts or Google Podcasts.

-Fit Moms & Kids support children on the Autism Spectrum Disorder and their mothers.
+Fit Moms & Kids support children on the Autism Spectrum Disorder and their mothers in Northern Ireland.
 Founder and CEO Leanne was inspired to support other mothers after her own journey with three children, two of whom are on the ASD spectrum.
 Her fitness classes allow mothers to do something for themselves to improve their own physical and mental health.